CMSC100-1S2324/my-github-page-svtanig/README.md

 Live Website link: https://cmsc100-1s2324.github.io/my-github-page-svtanig/

 Key Takeaways:
->I learned how to create and design html files using css
++I learned how to create and design html files using css

->Learned how to do different types of css linking
++Learned how to do different types of css linking

->Optimized github pages
++Optimized github pages

->In summary, this week's lesson has taught a majority of what I needed to learn to start web developing
++In summary, this week's lesson has taught a majority of what I needed to learn to start web developing

 Steps on how to create GitHub page